There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 When To See A Doctor

-You may feel embarrassed to go see your doctor if you have hair loss, but you should see them if you are distressed by persistent hair loss and want to pursue treatment options.
+You may feel embarrassed to see your doctor if you have male hair loss, but you should see them if you are distressed by persistent hair loss and want to pursue treatment options.
 You should also talk to your doctor if you notice any sudden, patchy hair loss or more than usual hair loss when combing or washing your hair.
-Sudden hair loss could be a sign of an underlying medical condition that requires treatment.
+Sudden hair loss in men can be a sign of an underlying medical condition that requires treatment.

 Speaking To A Healthcare Professional About Men's Hair Loss

-When consulting a healthcare professional about your hair loss, you may feel unsure on what to say.
-Below are 4 steps to take before and during your consultation to help you:
+When consulting a healthcare professional about your male hair loss, you may feel unsure what to say.
+Below are four steps to take before and during your consultation to help you:

 STEP 1: Create a simple diary to track your hair health

-Jot down a list of out-of-the-ordinary experiences you have been having with your hair, such as more frequent and/or larger clumps of hair in the drain after showering, or an increased number of strands on your pillow.
-Take these daily observations over a 1- to 2-month time period.
+Jot down a list of out-of-the-ordinary experiences with your hair, such as more frequent and/or larger clumps of hair in the drain after showering or an increased number of strands on your pillow.
+Take these daily observations over a one- to two-month time period.
 These are all things you want to mention to your healthcare professional.

 STEP 2: Feel free to bring the evidence

 Jot down a list of all the self-diagnostic tools and tests you’ve used and the results from these tests.
 Bring them with you to your appointment.
 You may also bring photos of your scalp.
-Some men bring in clumps of hair in a plastic bag for their healthcare professional to examine.
+Some men experiencing hair loss bring clumps of hair in a plastic bag for their healthcare professional to examine.
 Don’t be shy.
-He or she is there to help you.
+They are there to help you.

 STEP 3: Tell your healthcare professional about lifestyle habits or changes that may be related to hair loss